Turingraph/open_close_rider_art/cheche/plot.md

 ## Other related future project ideas

-### Islamic Linear Algebra
+### Arabesque of AL-Khwarizmi

 Applying the dimensional Reduction algorithm, 2D cross section and 2D linear subspace projection for visualizing 2D version of the 3D or 4D linear transformed's grid in order to able to generating interesting geometric pattern for artistic purpose.
-Inspired by 3B1B's linear algebra series and Islamic Art.
+Inspired by 3B1B's Linear Algebra series and Islamic Art.
+It might be used for this project directly.

-### Grapheme–Color Synesthesia Simulation
+### Graffiti Synesthesia Simulation

 Simulating the color of the user's input word base on my synesthesia experience using Heuristic (rule based) and/or supervise ML algorithm.